yasirkula/UnitySimpleFileBrowser/.github/README.md

 - **File browser doesn't show any files on Android 10+**

-File browser uses *Storage Access Framework* on these Android versions and users must first click the *Pick Folder* button in the quick links section
+File browser uses *Storage Access Framework* on these Android versions and users must first click the *Browse...* button in the quick links section

 - **RequestPermission returns Permission.Denied on Android**